reissbaker/holdup/README.md

 ##### holdup.delay(promise, milliseconds)

-Given a time in milliseconds and arg list, array, array of arrays, arg list of arrays..., returns a promise that fulfills when all of the promises fulfill or rejects when the first one rejects, but waits the given time before fulfilling or rejecting.
+Given a promise and a time in milliseconds, returns a promise that fulfills when the given promise fulfills or rejects when the first one rejects, but waits the given time before fulfilling or rejecting.

 ##### holdup.timeout(promise, milliseconds)

-Given a time in milliseconds and arg list, array, array of arrays, arg list of arrays..., returns a promise that fulfills if the promises fulfill before the time is up and rejects otherwise.
+Given a promise and a time in milliseconds, returns a promise that fulfills if the given promise fulfills before the time is up and rejects otherwise.